Configure DMARC using cPanel

 • Resolution – some suppliers take up to 72 hours to resolve DNS

-Using your web server as an Authoritative Nameserver
+Using your web server for Authoritative Nameservers

 Pros: